We are really working so hard because we know that together we can fight this virus.”

 Oxfam’s technical team use water tanks used by British farmers for water storage in emergencies.
 The first ones were put into use in 1976.
 Today, more than 40 years after they were invented, humanitarian agencies around the world use the Oxfam water tank.

-We kept 125,000 safe from disease by building the largest ever waste management system in a refugee camp anywhere in the world.
+Staff in Bangladesh help keep 125,000 safe from disease by building the largest ever waste management system in a refugee camp anywhere in the world.

 People are living on unsafe land, the UN warns.

 Oxfam has reached at least 266,000 people with water points, toilets, showers and other essentials.